Databricks Langchain Integrations Python API

 List of Documents selected by maximal marginal relevance.

-Create a genie agent that can be used to query the API
+Create a genie agent that can be used to query the API.
+If a description is not provided, the description of the genie space will be used.

 Bases: BaseTool, VectorSearchRetrieverToolMixin